tableau/webdataconnector/docs/docs/wdc_faq.md

 #### I don't see any checkboxes or radio buttons in my connector UI in Tableau!

 This was a bug that was fixed.
-Please upgrade to the latest maintence patch to fix this issue.
+Please upgrade to the latest maintenance patch to fix this issue.

 #### What browser does Tableau Desktop use?